All Stretton: Facilities

 All Stretton is the home to the Yew Tree Inn public house.
 The former Stretton Hall Hotel, located in the centre of the village opposite the Yew Tree Inn, underwent redevelopment into a nursing home in 2008/2009; before that it had held a pub licence since 1976.
 There was once another pub in the village – the White Horse – but this is now a house, although a small pub sign still hangs outside.
 The village hall is used for a wide variety of local events including amateur theatre productions by the All Stretton Amateur Dramatics Society and cinema sittings with 'Flicks in the Sticks'.
 It also hosts the Women's Institutes meetings.

 There is a small church in the village, built in 1902 and dedicated to St Michael and All Angels.
-It is a joint Church of England and United Reformed Church, and serves as one of three churches in the Church of England's ecclesiastical parish of Church Stretton, along with those in All Stretton and Little Stretton.
+It is a joint Church of England and United Reformed Church, and serves as one of three churches in the Church of England's ecclesiastical parish of Church Stretton, along with those in Church Stretton and Little Stretton.
 The ecclesiastical parish is part of the Diocese of Hereford.
 The church stands at the northern end of the village, on a hillside rising steeply from Shrewsbury Road.
 The church has a Roll of Honour naming the parish dead of both World Wars, and wooden panelling that includes the door to the vestry, in memory of a former curate, John Charles Bartleet, who died on active service as an army chaplain in Palestine in 1942.

 The village's outdoor roadside war memorial, in the form of a stone obelisk, was unveiled in 1920 and restored to commemorate the 50th anniversary of the end of World War II in 1995, when the weathered names from both World Wars were reinstated on slate plaques.

 The village has an entrance to the Batch Valley, which leads on to the Long Mynd and adjoins the head of Carding Mill Valley.
 A YHA bunkhouse, which provides accommodation for up to 12 people, is located in the Batch Valley.
 From the Batch Valley the Church Stretton Golf Club's golf course, which is situated at around 380 yards, can be accessed by foot.

 The village also boasts a traditional red telephone box, which sits at the bottom of Castle Hill and is still functioning.
 The village for a long time had a post office but this closed in 2008.
 As of 2010, there are approximately 150 dwellings in the village.